CloudLabs-Samples/EduLabs/Demo/azure/demo-platform9.md

 ## Login to the Platform 9's User Interface

+1. Before accessing Platform9, open Hyper-V Manager on the Windows VM.
+   Power on both Ubuntu virtual machines:
+   **Ubuntu** (hypervisor host)
+   **Ubuntu-PCD** (PCD controller node)

-1. Navigate to the UI FQDN https://pcd-community.pf9.io in a web browser from the Windows Host Machine.
+2. Navigate to the UI FQDN https://pcd-community.pf9.io in a web browser from the Windows Host Machine.

    ![](images/platform9login.png)

-2. Login using the credentials
+3. Login using the credentials

    * **Username/Email**: admin@airctl.localnet
    * **Password**: qEkzDDGCaHFRsOBJ

+4. After logging in, navigate through the Platform9 dashboard to explore key components such as Clusters, Hosts, Images, and VM provisioning options